hanjingo/doc/interview.md

 `UNION ALL` keeps duplicates and usually runs faster because it simply appends result sets.

+#### What are indexes, and why are they used?

+Indexes are database objects that improve query performance by allowing faster retrieval of rows.
+They function like a book's index, making it quicker to find specific data without scanning the entire table.
+However, indexes require additional storage and can slightly slow down data modification operations.

+For more info, see: [SQL Language#Indexes](DB/sql.md)

 #### How do clustered and non‑clustered indexes differ?

 A clustered index stores table rows in the physical order of the index key, so you can have only one; by contrast, A `non-clustered` index is a separate structure and you can have many.